rails-girls-summer-of-code/summer-of-code/students/application.md

 You will need an environment suitable for working on your project for 3 months.
 This could be your home, a co-working space, your current work office or a <a href="https://railsgirlssummerofcode.org/guide/coaching-company" target="_blank">coaching company</a>.
 As long as you are safe and productive, you can choose where you will work.

+If you’re not able to find a coaching company or coworking space, universities can also be a good option.

 Working at a desk next to your teammate and coaches is beneficial.
 Having access to a team of coaches who can share the load is ideal.

 <h4 id="motivate">The ability to self-manage and motivate</h4>